Mercury-HPC/Mercury-HPC.github.io/documentation.md

 struct hg_info *HG_Get_info(hg_handle_t handle);
 {% endhighlight %}

+To initiate a bulk transfer, one needs to create a bulk descriptor on both the origin and on the target, which will then be passed to the `HG_Bulk_transfer()` call.

 {% highlight C %}
 hg_return_t HG_Bulk_create(hg_bulk_class_t *hg_bulk_class, hg_uint32_t count, void **buf_ptrs, const hg_size_t *buf_sizes, hg_uint8_t flags, hg_bulk_t *handle);
 {% endhighlight %}

+The bulk descriptor can be released by using:

 {% highlight C %}
 hg_return_t HG_Bulk_free(hg_bulk_t handle);
 {% endhighlight %}

+For convenience, memory pointers from an existing bulk descriptor can be accessed with:

 {% highlight C %}
 hg_return_t HG_Bulk_access(hg_bulk_t handle, hg_size_t offset, hg_size_t size, hg_uint8_t flags, hg_uint32_t max_count, void **buf_ptrs, hg_size_t *buf_sizes, hg_uint32_t *actual_count);
 {% endhighlight %}

+When the bulk descriptor from the origin has been received, the target can initiate the bulk transfer to/from its own bulk descriptor.
+Virtual offsets can be used to transfer data pieces from a non-contiguous block transparently.
+The call is non-blocking.
+When the operation completes, the defined callback is placed onto the context's completion queue.
+If the context used is the same as the RPC layer's one, progress can be made when calling `HG_Progress()`, otherwise separate progress needs to be made by calling `HG_Bulk_progress()`.

 {% highlight C %}
 hg_return_t HG_Bulk_transfer(hg_bulk_context_t *context, hg_bulk_cb_t callback, void *arg, hg_bulk_op_t op, na_addr_t origin_addr, hg_bulk_t origin_handle, hg_size_t origin_offset, hg_bulk_t local_handle, hg_size_t local_offset, hg_size_t size, hg_op_id_t *op_id);